-It’s easy to start two-way conversations.
-Like texts, messages on these platforms get sent and are received instantly in real-time.
+Like texting, the messages on these platforms are sent and received instantly in real-time.

 This is where SMS has the advantage.
-Nearly every mobile phone comes equipped with a built-in, native text messaging app.
+Everyone has a phone number and nearly every mobile phone comes equipped with a built-in, native text messaging app.

-As a business or organization, this means that SMS gives you access to a much wider demographic.
+As a business or organization, this means SMS gives you access to a much wider audience.
 Social messaging apps are limited by the fact that each person in the conversation has to have the app.

-If a contact hasn’t downloaded the app, and aren’t logged in, they will never receive your messages or engage.
+So if a contact hasn’t downloaded the app, and aren’t logged in, they’ll never receive your message.